General questions about the ACUPCC

 Activities that are required under the ACUPCC are rewarded with points in several STARS credits.
 For example, creating a climate action plan, conducting an inventory of greenhouse gas emissions, developing a climate neutrality plan, incorporating sustainability in the curriculum, and greenhouse gas reduction measures (such as providing public transportation options and minimizing waste) are all actions that contribute to fulfilling the ACUPCC and will also earn an institution points in STARS.

 Second Nature, AASHE and eco-America were the original supporting organizations of the ACUPCC.
-Second Nature is now the supporting organization of the ACUPCC and a Founding Partner of the STARS Program.
-AASHE continues to be a supporting organization of the ACUPCC.
+Today, the ACUPCC is a signature program of Second Nature, which provides all core program functions.
+Second Nature is also a Founding Partner of the STARS Program.

 Can K-12 schools join the ACUPCC?